 The GDPR took effect on May 25, 2018.

 Does the GDPR require European personal data to be stored in Europe?

 The GDPR doesn't require personal data to be stored in Europe.
-The GDPR only requires that if the personal data of European residents is transported outside of Europe, then that personal data must be adequately protected.
-Companies are already required to take these steps under existing law.
+The GDPR requires only that if the personal data of European residents is transported outside of Europe, then that personal data must be adequately protected.

 Shopify protects personal data according to the requirements of the GDPR as it is transferred to the United States and Canada and stored.
 For more information about how personal data from the European Economic Area (EEA) is received and processed by Shopify according to GDPR standards and information security best practices, see Shopify’s GDPR whitepaper.

 For more information about how Shopify complies with the GDPR, and to make sure that you will be in a position to comply in relation to your use of Shopify, download Shopify's GDPR whitepaper document.